-The work is presented in three emanations for different settings:
+The work is presented in three variations for different environments:

 The Unfolding (in linear time)

 The Unfolding (in finite space)

 – Cinematic installation in a darkened space.
 HD projection with stereo/surround sound.
 Duration undetermined.
 Image and sound consist of asynchronous overlapping elements slowly morphing over time.

 The Unfolding (emergent)

 – Live audiovisual performance.
 HD projection, stereo/surround sound.
 Duration variable.
 Image and sound manipulated in real time.